-The 2012 528i has a price tag of over $47,575.
-This means that there’s a $2,505 difference compared to the 2011 model that could be bought for $45,050.
+The 2012 BMW 528i has a price tag of over $47,575.
+This means that there is around a $2,505 difference compared to the 2011 model that could be bought for $45,050.
 The new 2.0-liter engine is similar to the newest TwinPower Turbo 3.0-liter turbo inline-6 as it also uses a combination of high-pressure direct-injection and BMW's VALVETRONIC intake control with a forced induction system that includes a single twin-scroll turbocharger.

 On the other hand, the Z4 has a MSRP of $49,525, making it cost $2,075 higher than the 2011 model.
 Z4 Customers will likely understand why the switch had to be done for the 5-Series but they may find an issue with the cost of the four-pot.
 This is because in this segment, the engine sound is likely to matter more to the customers than the efficiency.